tzanidis/Two-Player-Snakes/README.txt

 Potential bugs (and their bugfixes):
 Sometimes game will end off of a random collision in the beginning, just reset arduino and try again if this happens.

+Functions/Milestones reached:
+Drawn movable snakes, randomly placed points are added.
+Collision with walls, other snakes, and itself and timeouts as victory conditions are added.
+Menu displaying vital information, game informs the player to 'reset' the arduino are added.
+Winner/Loser screen and handshake between two arduinos added.
+Adjustable game speed is incomplete, but thus makes program more stable.